OzgunBu/EDGAR/ozgun-repo/README.md

 Some assumptions and preferred actions in case of errors in the input files:

 - Due to some potential errors in the data file, some rows might not have the right format.
-In these cases, I will print out a warning to the screen and opt to skip that row.
+In these cases, I will print out a warning to the screen and opt to skip that row and print a warning to the user
-- Some foreseen errors:
-- rows might not be in chronological order
+    - rows might not be in chronological order --> Print
-- rows might have missing values
+    - rows might have missing values -->
-- Missing input files: Warning to the user
+    - Missing input files: Warning to the user -->
-- Empty input files
+    - Empty input files -->
+    - invalid inactivity duration: -->Exception: not a valid inactivity duration.
+Check the inactivity_filename, valid range: [1,2, ..
+86400]
+    - etc.

 - I also assume a simple time zone as we are told not to care about the time zone field.